 - Texting or talking on a cell phone while driving

-If you were hurt in a motorcycle crash involving any of these causes, you may be entitled to financial compensation for your losses.
+You might be entitled to financial compensation for your losses if you were hurt in a motorcycle crash involving any of these causes.
 Contact an experienced motorcycle accident lawyer in Ione to learn more.What are the Common Types of Injuries in Motorcycle Accidents?

 The top types of motorcycle accident-related injuries include: